7 Best Cheap Things to Do in Florence, Italy in Just 1.5 Days

 But buses are available, though they aren’t always on time—a story about how we almost got stranded at the bus stop! is coming up shortly.
 Continue reading!

 Walking was, in my opinion, the most convenient way to get around Florence.
-With most of the best views being fairly near one another.
+The majority of the most breathtaking views were conveniently located close to one another.

-For this itinerary, I wouldn’t advise staying too far from the centre.
-Of course, Florence’s central area might be expensive, but there are several reasonably priced places to stay close to the centre for those on a tight budget.
+For this itinerary, I don’t recommend staying too far from the centre.
+Of course, Florence’s central area might be expensive, but there are several reasonably priced places to stay near the centre for those on a tight budget.

-7 Cheap & Free Things to Do/See in Florence, Italy, for First-Timers
+The Best 7 Cheap Things to Do/See in Florence, Italy Your First Time

-It’s amazing how many of Florence’s most popular sights you can see for a small fee or even for free.
+It’s wonderful how many of Florence’s most popular sights you can see for a small fee or even for free.

-Let’s get started!
+Let’s begin!
 Before I start, you should know that if you want to enjoy Florence, you should start exploring the day you arrive.

 Naturally, it depends on your arrival time and post-trip feel.
 We did, however, have a somewhat flexible schedule, which allowed us more time to spend in the city on the day of departure.